StackVista/stackstate-docs/use/stackstate-ui/views/create_edit_views.md

 ## Create a view

 {% hint style="info" %}
-By default, saved will be visible to all users, these can be [secured by a StackState administrator](about_views.md#secure-views-with-rbac) if required.
+By default, saved views will be visible to all users.
+These can be [secured by a StackState administrator](about_views.md#secure-views-with-rbac) if required.
 {% endhint %}

 To create a new view navigate to **Explore Mode** via the hamburger menu or use another view as a starting point.
 Whenever you change any of the [View filters](../filters.md), a **Save View** button will appear at the top of the screen.
 Click this button to save your current selection to a view.
 To create a new view from the current view use the dropdown menu next to the button and select **Save View As**.